TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 getContext()
 ------------

-Delivers an `ApplicationContext` object, usually defined in `TYPO3_CONTEXT` environment variables.
+Returns the current :ref:`application-context`, usually defined via the `TYPO3_CONTEXT` environment variable.
-May be one of "Production", "Testing", or "Development" or any additional information like "Production/Staging".
+May be one of `Production`, `Testing`, or `Development` with optional sub-contexts like `Production/Staging`.

 .. _Environment-configuring-paths: